 It's always possible to be highly personal (it should actually, as we are talking to other humans), it's not just for personal brands.

 It's always better when we do it together.
 We can accomplish really little alone.

 We are humans, so absolutely everything is open to adaptation and evolution (please, do not tattoo your brand proposition).

-To be brave has nothing to do with fight a bear (that could be stupidity if we think it right), but could have a lot to do with getting the bed every morning and face the day.
+To be brave has nothing to do with fighting a bear (that could be stupidity if we think it right), but could have a lot to do with getting the bed every morning and facing the day.

-Being honest about what we offer, having the guts to trust our instincts, and change whatever we need even when it seems to move us backwards are the boldest moves ever.
+Being honest about what we offer, having the guts to trust our instincts, and changing whatever we need (even when it seems to move us backward) are the boldest moves ever.